-Commercial structures which are not used as dwellings or for overnight stays, such as hospitals, can be flood-proofed instead of elevated.
-Flood-proofed structures are designed to be substantially impermeable to the passage of floodwaters and to withstand the forces floodwaters can exert onto the structure.
+Commercial structures which are not used as dwellings or for overnight stays may be flood-proofed instead of elevated.
+Flood-proofed structures are designed to be substantially impermeable to the passage of floodwaters and to withstand the forces that floodwaters can exert onto the structure.

-Flood-proofed structures are certified using a Floodproofing Certificate instead of an Elevation Certificate.
-Please note that for insurance purposes flood-proofed structures are rated as if they are protected to a height one foot lower than they are actually protected.
+Flood-proofed structures are certified using a Floodproofing Certificate.
+Please note that, for insurance purposes, flood-proofed structures are rated as if they are protected to a height one foot lower than they are actually protected.

-To minimize potential damage caused by flooding, construction within the floodplain, aka the Special Flood Hazard Area (SFHA), is regulated by local, state and federal regulations.
+To minimize potential damage caused by flooding, construction within the floodplain is regulated by local, state, and federal regulations.
 Elevation of structures is a key component of these requirements.
 Required elevations are identified during the permit review process, and are noted on the approved set of plans.
-Two Elevation Certificate forms will be attached to the plans during plan review and must be completed by a licensed land surveyor, engineer or architect who is authorized by law to certify elevation information.
+Two Elevation Certificate forms will be attached to the plans during plan review and must be completed by a licensed land surveyor, engineer, or architect who is authorized by law to certify elevation information.

 Elevation Certificate forms can be obtained here.

-When the structure is completed, the surveyor must confirm the height of mechanical equipment (like heat pumps) and the height of the adjacent grade.
+When the structure is completed, the surveyor must confirm the height of mechanical equipment (such as heat pumps and water heaters) and the height of the adjacent grade.
 Inspectors will ask for a preliminary Elevation Certificate when the lowest floor is in place.